Towards a Coq-verified Chain of Esterel Semantics: The logical semantics Esterel.Semantics.LBS 0mm

-Except for the two rules {\SigP} and {\SigM} that deal with signal declaration, our rules are a straightforward implementation of the intuitive semantics.
-Note a non-classical point : an instantaneous but compound reaction is voluntarily defined by a single transition $\LBS p E {E'} k {p'}$, not by a sequence of microsteps.
-For instance, the sequence operator $\Ssequence p q$ chains execution of its component in the same rule if~$p$ terminates, instead of chaining microsteps of the form $\LBS p E {E_p'} 0 {\Ssequence \Snothing q}$ followed by $\LBS q E {E_q'} k \Snothing$ as standard SOS semantics would do.
-The union $E_p'∪ E_q'$ in the sequence rule conclusion directly expresses the synchrony hypothesis within the reaction.
-The same holds for the parallel statement. \todoLR{define $\addEvent s + E$ somewhere}
+Note an unusual aspect: an instantaneous but compound reaction is intentionally defined by a single transition $\LBS p E {E'} k {p'}$, not by a sequence of microsteps.
+For instance, the sequence operator $\Ssequence p q$ chains execution of its components in the same rule if~$p$ terminates (rule seq$_0$), instead of chaining microsteps of the form $\LBS p E {E_p'} 0 {\Ssequence \Snothing q}$ followed by $\LBS q E {E_q'} k {q'}$ as would a standard SOS semantics.
+The union $E_p'∪ E_q'$ in the seq$_0$ rule conclusion directly expresses the synchrony hypothesis within the reaction: control passes from~$p$ to~$q$ in the very same reaction.
+The same holds for the parallel statement (rule par).